KeshiaRose/Basic-CSV-WDC/README.md

 ## How to use

+1. Start a new WDC connection in Tableau Desktop 2019.4 or higher and enter: https://basic-csv-wdc.herokuapp.com/
 1. Enter your CSV URL.
 1. Optional: Add a Bearer token or change the HTTP method.
 1. Click **Get Data!**